+Looking for a way to bring your machine back to life?
 We've featured the best Linux repair and rescue distros.

 If you boot Parrot from a USB disk, you can choose to create a persistent partition to save your changes.
 Very thoughtfully the developers also allow you to encrypt this persistent partition for maximum security.

 The distro has a large selection of tools that are neatly filed inside a categorized menu.
 These house the tools according to their use, such as Information Gathering, Vulnerability Analysis, Password Attacks, Digital Forensics and several more.